 Assistant Editor and Web Queen

-Bree Lamb recently received her MFA in Photography from the University of New Mexico.
+Bree Lamb is a photographer and educator based in New Mexico.
 She is Assistant Editor to David and website tech support.
-She is a WordPress expert and is now fluent in SquareSpace.

 Leo Hsu is a photographer and educator in Pittsburgh.
 He is also an independent curator and a former news photographer who holds a PhD in anthropology from New York University.